leighklotz/llamafiles/README.md

 - help.sh - CLI for Linux help
 - machelp.sh - CLI for Mac help
 - summarize.sh - CLI to summarize a hyperlink
+- help-commit.sh - CLI to run `git diff` and produce a commit message

 ## utilities
 - systype.sh - Pipe to help.sh to provide context for distro-specific questions